260 Waymouth St, Adelaide, South AustraliaSA 5000

 Garbaruk components are designed for mountain bikes, gravel bikes and road bikes, but are made for 1X (single chainring) setups.

-If your bike is a 2X or 3X (running two or three chainrings at the front) and you want to add a Garbaruk chainring, cassette or derailleur cage into the mix, you’re out of luck: these particular Garbaruk parts are not designed to be run with multiple chainrings.
+If your bike is a 2X or 3X (running two or three chainrings at the front) and you want to add a Garbaruk chainring, cassette or derailleur cage into the mix, you’re out of luck, sorry: these Garbaruk parts are only for 1X, and not designed to be run with multiple chainrings.
+(The one exception is their Road/Gravel crankset, which has a 2X Spider available.
+However!
+This is designed to mount chainrings from other manufacturers, not Garbaruk's own.)

-But dry those tears – you can always drop a Garbaruk top cap on your rig or maybe spruce up your derailleur with some Garbaruk jockey wheels in a complimentary colour.
+Don’t despair, though: you can always drop a Garbaruk top cap on your rig or spruce up your derailleur with some fancy, lightweight Garbaruk jockey wheels.

 Is Garbaruk compatible with Shimano?

 Yes.
-Garbaruk will work with 11 and 12 speed 1X Shimano setups, but there are some parameters, which we’ll address in a moment.
+Garbaruk will work with 11 and 12 speed 1X Shimano setups, but there are some limits.
 (Don’t worry; we’ll cover everything you need to know.)

 Yes.
-Garbaruk will work with 11 and 12 speed SRAM setups, but, as with Shimano, there are some parameters.
+Garbaruk will work with 11 and 12 speed 1X SRAM setups, but, as with Shimano, there are some limits.

 Is Garbaruk compatible with Campagnolo?